 It is not possible to use a cloud sharing service like Dropbox because the specific way in which such systems work can jeopardize the integrity of the ATLAS.ti library.

 It is possible to work with multiple libraries.
 Theoretically, you could create a new empty library every time you start a new project.
 This, however, requires careful data management on your part as you need to keep track where all of these different libraries are located.

 When you start ATLAS.ti, select Options at the bottom left of your screen.
 If a project is already open, you need to close it.
 You cannot change the location of the library, if a project is currently open.

 Select Application Preferences > ATLAS.ti Library location > Switch Library.

 A wizard opens that guides you through the process.
 The next choice you need to make is whether you want to open an existing library, move the library to a different location, or create a new empty library.

-Moving the Library to a Different Location: Chose this option if you want or need to move your current library to a different location.
+Moving the Library to a Different Location: Chose this option if you want or need to move your current library to a different location, e.g. because you do no longer want to work on the C drive.
 It is possible to keep a copy of the library at the old location.

 Creating a New Library: This option allows you to create a new library at a location of your choice.
 If you already have projects, none of these will be moved over into the new library.
 To fill this library, you either create new projects from scratch, or you import project bundle files that you previously exported from other libraries.